 Here’s a guideline for accommodation types that you will encounter:

-Bush camp/fly camp: These small camps are often situated in very remote areas that are inaccessible during the rainy season, resulting in the camp being broken down and rebuilt each year.
+Seasonal/bush/fly camp: These small camps are located in remote areas that are often inaccessible during the rainy season, resulting in the camp being broken down and rebuilt each year.
+Building materials range from canvas tents to poles, reeds and thatch.

-Mobile tented camps: erected for a limited period, after which they are broken down.
-They are generally erected in game reserves for specific wildlife encounters (such as the migrations on the Maasai Mara in Kenya) or as part of a mobile safari or walking expedition
+Mobile tented camps: The camps are erected for a limited period, after which they are broken down and moved elsewhere.
+They are generally erected in game reserves for specific wildlife encounters (such as the seasonal wildebeest migrations in the Maasai Mara and Serengeti) or as part of a mobile safari or walking safari.

 Quality (and quantity!) of food will impress you.
 Every establishment will have its own style, ranging from sophisticated Euro-cuisine to indigenous African fare.